Free Consultation

 Proving Negligence For a Motorcycle Accident in Denver

 You may have a personal injury claim for compensation if your motorcycle crash was caused by the negligent or willful conduct of another party.
 Most motorcycle accident claims are based on negligence – the failure of another party to exercise the level of care that a reasonable person would use under similar circumstances.
 The responsible party for motorcycle accident injuries may vary.
-It may be another driver who caused the crash, the manufacturer of the motorcycle if defective design, manufacturing, or assembly contributed to the accident or another negligent party.
+It may be another driver who caused the crash, the manufacturer of the motorcycle if defective design, manufacturing, or assembly contributed to the accident, or another negligent party.

 Colorado law does not require motorcyclists over the age of 18 to wear a helmet.
 If you have minor passengers or are under the age of 18, you must wear an approved helmet.
 Even though the law allows you to operate the vehicle helmet-free, failure to wear one could work against you in the courtroom.

-The defense attorney may use the fact that you did not wear a helmet as evidence of negligence on your behalf.
+The defense attorney may use the fact that you did not wear a helmet as evidence of negligence on your part.
 The insurance carrier may refuse to pay for injuries sustained to your head and brain because you did not wear a helmet.
 The jury may develop a biased picture of you as a reckless driver.

 A Denver motorcycle accident lawyer can help you counter these arguments, remind appropriate bodies of state laws, and craft a compelling case in your favor.